lucas-ko/lucas-ko.github.io/_posts/2024-06-26-EntraID-CA-Tips-And-Tricks.md

 However, if you correctly define all IP address ranges of your clients[^2] and enable **'strictly enforce location policies'** session control in CA policies relying on network signals, you gain almost real-time revocation of these tokens.
 Strict location enforcement offers extra protection and considerable risk reduction against token replays outside of authorized network boundaries.
 [^2]:As seen by Entra ID and resource providers - not a trivial task!

->[!NOTE]
+{: .box-note}
->Only CAE capable clients and resources support this functionality.
+Only CAE capable clients and resources support this functionality.
 Compatibility list currently includes: Exchange Online, SharePoint Online, Microsoft Teams, Microsoft Graph and most of first party native and web clients.

 1/ Define network locations (don't use countries - they don't work with CAE)<br>
 ![342677674-28753766-1cf0-42a0-8278-a5922b230707](https://github.com/lucas-ko/MicrosoftCloudNotes/assets/58331927/9c5d91ff-692c-425d-95e6-693c5c3e937a)

->[!CAUTION]
+{: .box-warning}
->Before you enable **'strictly enforce location policies'** in conditional access policy **you must ensure that all IP addresses from which your users can access Microsoft Entra ID and resource providers are included in the IP-based named locations policy**.
+Before you enable **'strictly enforce location policies'** in conditional access policy **you must ensure that all IP addresses from which your users can access Microsoft Entra ID and resource providers are included in the IP-based named locations policy**.
 Otherwise, you will block your users.

 2/ Include locations in policy configuration<br>
 ![342712908-b5b24a66-8307-4234-a4f5-2cfde310b654](https://github.com/lucas-ko/MicrosoftCloudNotes/assets/58331927/751af88d-002f-41d5-a117-f616eac0a121)